davidrunger/simple_cov-formatter-terminal/README.md

 ## Installation

+*Note:* This gem depends upon RSpec.
+If you aren't using RSpec to run your tests, it won't work!

 Add the gem to your application's `Gemfile`.
 Because the gem is not released via RubyGems, you will need to install it from GitHub.